Mohamed-Khalifa12/Problem-Solving/Median of Two Sorted Arrays/README.md

 # Intuition
-At first, I thought I could merge the 2 sorted arrays into one larger array and get the middle of the new array, which is the median.
+At first, I thought I could merge the 2 sorted arrays into one larger array and get the middle of the new array, which is the median.<br />
 BUT: this algorithm needs more time O(n+m) at least and more memory.

 # Approach